wirelineio/wns/devnet/README.md

 See PEERS.md to configure your node with peers.
 Once peers have been setup, the node can be started.

-The testnet will generate blocks once 2/3 of voting power is online.
+The devnet will generate blocks once 2/3 of voting power is online.